Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 4 Proposed Solutions

-Q-learning uses the $\epsilon$-greedy strategy \cite{van2016DoubleQLearning} to select an action, so that the agent behaves greedily most of the time, but selects randomly among all the actions with a small probability $\epsilon$.
-The $\epsilon$-greedy strategy is defined as follows

-The Q-learning algorithm \cite{sutton2018RL} is shown in Alg.
-1. Line 1 is initialization.
-In each episode, the inner loop is executed in lines 4 $\sim$ 7.
-Line 5 selects an action using (\ref{Eqn:EpsilonGreedy}), and then the action is executed in line 6.
-Line 7 updates the Q-value.

 Q-learning cannot solve our problem because of several limitations.
 1) Q-learning can only solve MDP problems with small state space and action space.
 However, the state space and action space of our problem are very large.
-2) Q-learning cannot handle continuous state or action space.
+2) Q-learning cannot solve MDP problems with large state or action space since it may not converge within reasonable time.
+With respect to continuous state/action space, the state/action should be discretized if using Q-learning.
 The UAV's transmission power allocation actions are continuous.
-The transmission power control is a continuous action in reality.
-If we discretize the transmission power allocation actions, and use Q-learning to solve it, the result may be far from the optimum.
+The discrete transmission power in Section III is simply to illustrate the MDP formulation.
 3) Q-learning will converge slowly using too many computational resources \cite{sutton2018RL}, and this is not practical in our problem.
-Therefore, we adopt the deep deterministic policy gradient algorithm to solve our problem.
+Therefore, we adopt the DDPG algorithm to solve our problem.